Why certain Tannaka groups attached to abelian varieties are almost connected: Introduction

-In the case where $Y$ is a curve, this direct image of course is an irreducible perverse sheaf with support in $f(Y)$ and will be denoted $K=\delta_Y$.
-We now consider all iterated convolution products of the perverse sheaves $K$ and $-K := (-id_{Alb(Y)})^*(K)$ where the convolution is defined by $M*N= Ra_*(M \boxtimes N)$ for the group law of $X=Alb(Y)$ defined by $a: Alb(Y)\times Alb(Y)\to Alb(Y)$.
-Since the convolution product of two semisimple complexes is a semisimple complex, starting from $K=\delta_Y$ this constructs (denumerably) many new perverse sheaves on $Alb(Y)$ that arise as the irreducible perverse summands in these iterated convolution products.
-In the curve case for instance all the intersection cohomology sheaves $IC_{W_i(Y)}$ of the Brill-Noether varieties $W_i(Y)$ appear in this way.
-Indeed they arise as irreducible constituents in the $i$-th convolution product of $\delta_Y$ for $i=1,..,g=\dim(Alb(Y))$.
-Moreover the natural Brill-Noether stratification of the singular variety $W_i(Y)$, defined by the well known subvarieties $W_i^r(Y)$, can be naturally recovered from the supports of the cohomology sheaves ${\cal H}^{2r-i}(IC_{W_i(Y)})$ of the sheaf complexes $IC_{W_i(Y)}$.
-So this approach contains all the relevant input for the classical Brill-Noether theory, but of course at the cost of introducing infinitely many more perverse sheaves in addition, which do not seem to be needed and also do not seem to be easy to understand at first glance.
-But this becomes not at all disturbing any more, once it is understood that the perverse sheaves constructed in this way can in some sense be interpreted as the irreducible representations of a reductive group $G(Y)$ over $\Lambda$.
+We propose a more sophisticated approach to replace or extend the \lq{classical}\rq\ point of view of Brill-Noether theory with its focus on the images $W_i(Y)$: Let us first consider the case of curves $Y$.
+For a smooth projective curve $Y$ the constant sheaf with support in $f(Y)$, shifted as a sheaf complex by degree 1, is a perverse sheaf $K=\delta_Y$ on $X= Alb(Y)$.
+Instead of considering the iterated sums $W_i(Y)$ of the support subvariety $f(Y)$ in $X$, we consider the iterated convolution products of $K$ and its Tannaka dual $K^\vee=(-id_{X})^*(DK)$, where the convolution product of two sheaf complexes $M$, $N$ is defined by $M*N= Ra_*(M \boxtimes N)$ for the group law $a: X\times X\to X$ of $X=Alb(Y)$.
+Here $DK$ denotes the Verdier dual of $K$.
+The convolution product of two semisimple complexes is a semisimple complex.
+The simple perverse summands of the iterated convolution products considered above clearly define denumerably many perverse sheaves on $Alb(Y)$.
+For example, all the intersection cohomology sheaves $IC_{W_i(Y)}$ of the Brill-Noether varieties $W_i(Y)$ of the curve $Y$ appear as simple perverse constituents in this way.
+Indeed, they are among the simple constituents of the $i$-th convolution product ($i$ copies) of $\delta_Y$ for $i=1,..,g=\dim(Alb(Y))$.
+Moreover, the Brill-Noether stratification of the varieties $W_i(Y)$ by their well known subvarieties $W_i^r(Y)$ can be recovered from the perverse sheaves $IC_{W_i(Y)}$ as the supports of the cohomology sheaves ${\cal H}^{2r-i}(IC_{W_i(Y)})$.
+So the above approach via convolution powers obviously contains the input for the classical Brill-Noether theory, at the cost of introducing infinitely many perverse sheaves that in addition to the $IC_{W_i(Y)}$ appear in the iterated convolution powers, and that do not seem to be needed and also do not seem to be easy to understand.
+This should feel less disturbing, once it is understood that all irreducible perverse sheaves constructed in this way can be naturally interpreted as the irreducible representations of a single reductive group defined over $\Lambda$, so that the $IC_{W_i(Y)}$ correspond to fundamental representations.